KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 SPARQL queries make the CQs executable.
 Here, we expect a manual translation of the CQs to SPARQL queries.
 Automated translation was attempted by others, such as in @EspinozaArias2022.
-Start with hypothetical, syntactically valid SPARQL queries expressed by the ontology.
+Start with syntactically valid SPARQL queries of hypothetical data expressed by the ontology.
 A CQ may translate to a SPARQL graph pattern composed of triple patterns joining the terms co-occurring in the question via specific relations.
 The way CQs should be translated to SPARQL queries largely depends on their expected answers.
 @Ren2014 suggests that we might be *"more interested in checking if a CQ can be meaningfully answered, instead of directly answering a CQ."*